Teoroo-CMC/PiNN/doc/introduction.rst

 Introduction
 ============

-PiNN (standing for Pairwise-interaction Neural Network) is a python library built on top of TensorFlow for building atomic neural networks (ANNs).
+PiNN is a Python library built on top of TensorFlow for building atomic neural networks (ANNs).
 The primary usage of PiNN is to build and train ANN interatomic potentials, but PiNN is also capable of predicting physical and chemical properties of molecules and materials.

 Flexibility
 ^^^^^^^^^^^